 Livability is primarily created at the local level through planning and development decisions made by communities, developers, and individuals.
 CMAP upholds the long-standing Illinois tradition of local control over zoning and land use decisions.
 Yet, within that framework exist many opportunities for collaborative planning across jurisdictions in pursuit of common goals.

 CMAP supports reinvesting in existing communities, pursuing opportunities for more compact, walkable, and mixed-use development, and providing a range of housing options.
 Local land use decisions should focus on the interrelationship of transportation, land use, and housing, with an emphasis on development patterns that support the use of public transit.
 With local authority comes the responsibility to carefully assess broader impacts on neighboring communities and on the region as a whole.

-Local Technical Assistance program
+Technical assistance program

-CMAP has initiated over 100 local projects with local governments, nonprofits, and intergovernmental organizations to address local issues at the intersection of transportation, land use, and housing, including the natural environment, economic growth, and community development.
+CMAP has initiated over 200 local projects with local governments, nonprofits, and intergovernmental organizations to address local issues at the intersection of transportation, land use, and housing, including the natural environment, economic growth, and community development.
 Common projects include updating municipal comprehensive plans and zoning ordinances, developing sub-area plans for specific commercial or industrial districts, sustainability plans, and parking management planning.

 Tax policies and economic development incentives also play a role in driving local land use decisions.
-It is important for the region to have the best information possible about how our fiscal policies drive land use decisions, as well as the resulting impacts on the regional economy, jobs, and principles of livability as addressed in GO TO 2040.
+It is important for the region to have the best information possible about how our fiscal policies drive land use decisions, as well as the resulting impacts on the regional economy, jobs, and principles of livability as addressed in ON TO 2050.
 CMAP creates reports on these and other policy issues that affect land use.